 WebStorm lets you automatically fix some of the issues reported by TSLint.

-To fix a specific error, place the cursor at the highlighted code, press Alt+Enter, and then select TSLint: fix current error from the pop-up menu.
+To fix a specific error, place the cursor at the highlighted code, press Alt+Enter, and then select TSLint: fix current error from the list.

 To fix all the issues detected in the file, choose TSLint: fix current file.
 See Applying quick-fixes for details.